Getting People On Board When Change Matters

 To be effective with any public health program or any large-scale safety program, it’s imperative to understand what sits below the surface of the community you are trying to change.
 What is the culture, and what are the values, sentiments, and beliefs?
 These are the people factors that drive adherence or non-adherence around the change you’re trying to achieve.

-During this crisis I’ve seen great examples of influence techniques and tactics.
-Some groups are using visualisation to help explain complex topics around pandemics, exponential growth, and epidemiology.
-(See the Flatten the Curve) Social media has provided thousands of examples of social proof: neighbors sharing highs and lows, celebrities pushing safety measures, people sharing remote working set-ups (sometimes not as cyber safely as they should FYI).
+During this crisis, I’ve seen great examples of influence techniques and tactics.
+Some groups are using visualization to help explain complex topics around pandemics, exponential growth, and epidemiology.
+(See the Flatten the Curve) Social media has provided thousands of examples of social proof: neighbors sharing highs and lows, celebrities pushing safety measures, and people sharing remote working set-ups (sometimes not as cyber safely as they should FYI).
 Humor and entertainment are being employed, with memes, gifs, and jokes getting everybody in on the action.
 Companies are showcasing what they are doing to help fight the virus, such as hotels offering free lodging for health care workers, or grocery stores having senior citizens’ hour first thing in the morning when stores are freshly stocked and cleaned.

 But then…. you have the last quadrant.
 The laggards.

-Exhibit A: Spring break in Miami.
+Exhibit A: Spring break in Miami

 What Do We Do With The Rest?

 So how do we reach that last 10% or 20% who don’t seem to be with the program?
 If carrots and cautions don’t work, do sticks?
 I don’t think so.
 How to bring the risky outliers into the fold is a question we’ve been trying to answer here at the Cybermaniacs, mostly as it relates to cyber security behaviors.
-We use a deeper and more comprehensive look at the human element within your organisation.
-When we pull back and take a better look at the ‘who factor’ at organisations, we start by identifying and mapping digital tribes.
-They’re identified based on values, behaviour, knowledge, sentiment, and perceptions.
+We use a deeper and more comprehensive look at the human element within your organization.
+When we pull back and take a better look at the ‘who factor’ at organizations, we start by identifying and mapping digital tribes.
+They’re identified based on values, behavior, knowledge, sentiment, and perceptions.
 We tease out those brave and shiny early adopters, as well as identify the comfortable majority that will adhere to most governance and policy that’s rolled out.
 But then, the trickier bit.
 Who are the laggards?
 Where is the resistance to change?
-What are the deeper, implicit reasons behind this group’s highest-risk behaviours?
+What are the deeper, implicit reasons behind this group’s highest-risk behaviors?